This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - freshly ground black pepper

-- Grate onion and ginger and add in a medium mixing bowl.
+- Grate ½ onion and 1 knob ginger.
+Add to a medium mixing bowl.

-Add chopped green onion, soy sauce, sake, honey, and ketchup.
+- Add 1 green onion/scallion (chopped), 4 Tbsp soy sauce, 4 Tbsp sake, 3 Tbsp honey, and 1 Tbsp ketchup.

-- Add the pork belly and marinade in the large baking pan or container.
-Cover and refrigerate for at least 4 and up to 12 hours.
+- Add 2 lb sliced pork belly and toss to combine.
+Transfer to a large baking pan or container and cover.
+Marinate in the refrigerator for at least 4 hours and up to 12 hours.

-- Prepare a hot (450°F / 230°C) charcoal or gas grill fire.
+- Prepare a hot (450°F/230°C) charcoal or gas grill fire.
 Clean and lightly oil the grill grate.
-For the best flavor, go with charcoal grill.
+For the best flavor, go with a charcoal grill.
 Remove the pork belly from the marinade and let any excess drip off; discard the marinade.
-Grill the pork belly, flipping once, until done to your liking, about 2-4 minutes total.
+Grill the pork belly, flipping once, until it‘s done to your liking, about 2–4 minutes total.
 Transfer to a serving platter.
-You can pan fry or use cast iron skillet to grill the meat indoor as well.
+You can pan-fry or use a cast iron skillet to pan-broil the meat indoors as well.

 Disclaimer: We received no compensation for the wine review.
 We received Cline Family Cellars wines from Jarvis Communications, free of charge to use in exchange for an honest review.